 - Run commands: Privileged Access Manager signs into managed systems using managed credentials and executes commands on behalf of the user.
 It collects and displays results to the user.

 Combinations of these methods are also possible, such as temporarily elevating the privileges of a personal, administrative (non-business) account.

 - Do not disclose passwords.
 Other than when physically signing into the consoles of laptops, desktops and servers, there should be no reason to give a plaintext password to a human user.

 - Connect users directly from their PC to managed accounts on managed systems, rather than using a proxy.
 This improves session performance for users and reduces bottlenecks.
 Direct connections also lower the total cost of the privileged access management infrastructure, as fewer proxies are required.

 - Where launching administrative programs on behalf of users, support both IE/ActiveX and FF or Chrome with browser extensions.
 There is no material difference in the security posture of either approach -- both are just ways to launch programs on the user's desktop and (optionally) monitor user activity during the life of the session.
 Let users choose the method (and browser) that suits them best.

 - Use proxies where there are connectivity problems or users connect from untrusted endpoints or locations.
-For example, use proxies to connect off-site vendors to on-premise systems or to connect on-premise or VPN-attached users to managed systems on isolated network segments.
+For example, use proxies to connect off-site vendors to on-premises systems or to connect on-premises or VPN-attached users to managed systems on isolated network segments.
 Where a proxy is used, leverage the HTML5 type of proxy where the connection is RDP or SSH, as it is less costly (no Windows OS license required) and makes fewer assumptions about the user's type of endpoint (just a browser).
 Use the Windows RDS proxy where other administrative programs are required -- SQL Management Studio, vSphere console, TOAD, etc.